How to Refinance from a USDA Loan to a Conventional Loan

 Remove USDA Guarantee Fees

-If you refinance into a conventional loan and have at least 20% equity, you can avoid both USDA fees and conventional PMI, potentially reducing your overall borrowing costs.
+If you refinance into a conventional loan and have at least 20% equity, you can eliminate both the USDA fees and conventional PMI, potentially reducing your overall monthly cost.

 Shorten Your Loan Term